threefoldtecharchive/jumpscaleX_threebot/docs/wikis/tech/README.md

 Jumpscale job queue can be used too to load docsites in background, see [threefold wikis](https://github.com/threefoldtech/jumpscaleX_threebot/tree/development/ThreeBotPackages/threefold/threefold_wikis) package.

-## Serving using wiki package (won't be needed)

-You can start threebot wiki package as follows:

-- `kosmos -p "j.threebot.wikis.start()"`

 > Note: the wiki package will be loaded by default.